fschaefer/Stately.js/README.md

 Stately.js is a JavaScript based finite-state machine (FSM) engine inspired by phred's [stately](http://github.com/phred/stately).

+## Usage

+You can create a new state machine with either `new Stately(statesObject, [options])` or the factory method `Stately.machine(statesObject, [options])`.
+The `statesObject` is a plain object with `stateObject` objects attached to properties.
+The keys of the `statesObject` are the `states` of the machine.
+The attached `stateObject` objects model the machines states.
+There are two options you can feed into the optional `options` object.
+One is the `onStateChange` option, to define a callback that gets called when the machine transitioned into another state: `{ onStateChange: function (event, oldstate, newstate) {} }`.
+If no other settings are needed you can feed in the `callback` diretly, instead of the `options` object.
+The other one is the `invalidEventErrors` option, that will let the machine throw a `Stately.InvalidEventError` exception, if an event is called that is not available in the current machine state: `{ invalidEventErrors: true }`.

 ## Example

     var door = Stately.machine ({